Metro Conference Men's Basketball Rookie of the Year

-The Metro Atlantic Athletic Conference Men's Basketball Rookie of the Year is a basketball award given to the Metro Atlantic Athletic Conference's one or more best men's basketball players in their first year of competitive play, as voted on by the coaches in the conference.
+The Metro Conference Men's Basketball Rookie of the Year, formerly named the Metro Atlantic Athletic Conference Men's Basketball Rookie of the Year, is a basketball award given to one or more of the Metro Conference's best men's basketball players in their first year of competitive play, as voted on by the coaches in the conference.
 The award was first given following the 1981–82 season, the first year of the conference's existence, to Tim Cain of Manhattan.

+The MAAC was rebranded as the Metro Conference on July 1, 2026.
+It is not to be confused with the other Metro Conference which operated from 1975 to 1995 before merging with the Great Midwest Conference to form the current Conference USA.